 If you’re an aspiring Data Scientist, being familiar with the core concepts of Statistics for Data Science.
 You need not be a Ph.D. in Statistics to excel at Data Science, but you need to know enough to perhaps describe a couple of basic algorithms at a dinner party.

 Going forward, we’ll walk you through some of the prerequisites in basics of Statistics for Data Science.

-If you’ve just entered the word of Data Science, you might have come across people stating “Maths” as a prerequisite to Data Science.
-In all honesty, it’s not Maths, per se, but Statistics that’s a major prerequisite for Data Science.
+If you’ve just entered the world of Data Science, you might have come across people stating “Maths” as a prerequisite to Data Science.
+In all honesty, it’s not Maths, per se, but you have to learn Statistics for Data Science.

 These days, libraries like Tensorflow hide almost all the complex Mathematics away from the user.
 Good for us, but it’s still good to have a basic understanding of the underlying principles on which these things work.
-Having a general understanding of basic statistics for Data Science can help you utilise these libraries better.
+Having a good understanding of data analytics can help you understand everything better.

 This article will help arm you with some theorems, concepts, and equations that will not only help your cause as a Data Scientist but will also make you sound like you aced the course on Advanced Statistical Computing big time.

 This is probably one of the most important things you need to know while arming yourself with prerequisite Statistics for Data Science.

 The Poisson distribution is one of the most essential tools in statistics.
 It’s used for to calculate the number of events that are likely to occur in a time interval.
 For instance, how many phone calls are likely to occur in any particular period of time.